openshift-homeroom/workshop-spawner/README.md

 The format of the command for deploying the spawner using any of the templates is:

 ```
-oc process -f https://raw.githubusercontent.com/openshift-homeroom/workshop-spawner/master/templates/learning-portal-production.json --param PROJECT_NAME=`oc project --short` --param CLUSTER_SUBDOMAIN=apps.openshiftcluster.com | oc apply -f -
+oc process -f https://raw.githubusercontent.com/openshift-homeroom/workshop-spawner/master/templates/learning-portal-production.json --param SPAWNER_NAMESPACE=`oc project --short` --param CLUSTER_SUBDOMAIN=apps.openshiftcluster.com | oc apply -f -
 ```

 In this case we have used the `learning-portal` template.
 Replace the name with that for the configuration you want to use.

-The `PROJECT_NAME` template parameter is to pass in the name of the project the spawner is being deployed into.
+The `SPAWNER_NAMESPACE` template parameter is to pass in the name of the project the spawner is being deployed into.
 It should match the current project, or the project name passed in using the `-n` or `--namespace` option if supplied.

 The `CLUSTER_SUBDOMAIN` template parameter needs to provide the name of the cluster subdomain under which hostnames created for generated routes reside.
 You can also supply your own custom subdomain so long as DNS is setup to direct requests under that subdomain to the cluster.